 Before we can issue you with your Confirmation of Acceptance to Study (CAS), you will need to pay your fees in full.
 We only accept non-cash payment methods, such as a banker’s draft, a bank transfer or a payment by credit/debit card that is registered in your own name.

 Please ask your bank to use your full name and date of birth as your payment reference.
 This will help us to process the payment smoothly for you.

 At the start of your course, you will need to purchase writing and drawing materials along with instruments for taking notes and doing chart work.
 These are available to buy at the College and will not normally exceed £100.

 Planning your finances

-In order to obtain your Tier 4 visa, you must ensure you have held sufficient money in your bank account for the required time specified by the UKVI.
+In order to obtain your student visa, you must ensure you have held sufficient money in your bank account for the required time specified by the UKVI.
 Before we issue you with your CAS, we will assess your documents to reduce the risk of your visa being refused.
 See our visa requirements page for more information.